HERA-Team/hera_node_mc/README.md

 # Usage
+### iPython
-#### Make sure you can connect to Redis database running on the monitor-control head node before proceeding
+##### Make sure you can connect to Redis database running on the monitor-control head node before proceeding

 ```python
  ipython
  import nodeControl
  n = nodeControlClass.NodeControl(nodeID [, redisServerHostName])
 ```
 nodeID is a digit from 1 to 30. redisServerHostName is either a hostname or ip address of the monitor-control head node that hosts the Redis database.
 Default value is hera-digi-vm but that could change in the future.
 Running n.[tab key]  returns:

 ```python